winningproduct/learn-portal/content/5-build/07-market-feedback-capture.md

 ---
-templateKey: "model-post"
-indexingField: 7-Build
+published: false
 title: "Market Feedback Capture"
-metaTitle: ""
-metaDescription: ""
-subtitle: "Market feedback is the cornerstone of business improvement"
-date: 2020-02-21T15:04:10.000Z
-featuredpost: true
-featuredimage: "/img/market-feedback.png"
+metaTitle: "Market Feedback Capture | WP"
-description: "The market feedback can be defined as the perceptions (insights/opinions) of the current customers and potential customers about the product.
-The aim is to capture the way in which the product is regarded, understood, or interpreted by the target markets (groups of users at which the product is aimed).
-Such feedback information is used as a basis to adjust the product.
+metaDescription: "The market feedback can be defined as the perceptions (insights/opinions) of the current customers and potential customers about the product.
+The aim is to capture the way in which the product is regarded, understood, or interpreted by the target markets (groups of users at which the product is aimed)"
-Capturing market feedback can be three fold, as follows;
-Direct feedback
-Indirect feedback
-Inferred feedback"

 metaTags:
   - Build
   - Market Feedback Capture
   - Winning Product Canvas
 ---

 ## Why